 Dentists Face a High Likelihood of Disability

 Dentistry takes a toll on your body.
-Even if you’re not stooping all day, research shows that a dentist’s static posture, use of hand tools, repetitive motions, stress, and other factors cause lead to serious health issues.
+Even if you’re not stooping all day, research shows that a dentist’s static posture, use of hand tools, repetitive motions, stress, and other factors can lead to serious health issues.
 At least 81% of dentists experience back, neck, shoulder, or arm pain, according to several studies.

-Rather than simply relying on an insurance agent, it’s a good idea to read the terms and conditions of your policy (or consult with an experienced disability insurance lawyer).
-You can find all of your policy’s essential language in the policy itself if you purchased a policy on your own or your long-term disability Plan Document and Summary Plan Description (SPD) if your coverage is through your practice.
+You can find all your policy’s essential language in the policy itself if you purchased one on your own, or your long-term disability Plan Document and Summary Plan Description (SPD), if your coverage is through your practice.
 As you review these documents, make sure you understand the following points.

 How It Defines “Disability” and “Own Occupation”